DESCRIBING DATA GRAPHICALLY

 scratch.

-- Interactive graphics functions that allow you to extract information
+- Interactive graphics functions that allows the R user to extract

 I'm going to do something unusual, and perhaps ill-advised, and cover the